-- Difficulty chewing food - Food or drink collecting in the mouth or leaking from the mouth - Difficulty triggering the swallow - Food or drink going down the 'wrong way' ie into the lungs.
-This is called 'aspiration' and can cause coughing, choking or could lead to a chest infection. - •Wet or 'gurgly' voice after eating or drinking - Weight loss or dehydration
+- Difficulty chewing food - Food or drink collecting in the mouth or leaking from the mouth - Difficulty triggering the swallow - Food or drink going down the wrong way i.e. into the lungs.
+This is called 'aspiration' and can cause coughing, choking and could lead to chest infections - Wet or 'gurgly' voice after eating or drinking - Weight loss or dehydration